fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 6: Create a visual query

-While many data professionals are familiar with SQL, data analysts with Power BI experience can apply their Power Query skills to create visual queries.
+In this task, you will utilize the visual query editor in Microsoft Fabric to create queries without writing code.
+This approach leverages Power Query skills, enabling data analysts familiar with Power BI to design visual queries efficiently.

 1. On the toolbar, use the **New SQL query (1)** drop-down and select **New visual query (2)**.